 ‘Safety’ in the workplace

-When we talk about ‘safety’, we don’t mean physical injury – though Industry 4.0 technologies can help with that, too.
+When we talk about ‘safety’, we don’t mean physical injury – though Industry 4.0 technologies can help combat that, too.
 Rather, we are referring to the safety of a digital workforce.

 Yesterday, we discussed autonomous mining and how we can make the mining industry safer with new technologies.
-But the autonomous mine cannot become a reality if antiquated software and poor defense leaves the mine vulnerable to attack.
+But the autonomous mine will not succeed if antiquated software and poor defences leave it vulnerable to attack.

 More security for everyone

 These technologies will require better security and systems.
-That’s where AI, blockchain and quantum computing come in.
+That’s where artificial intelligence, blockchain and quantum computing come in.
 These might sound like confusing, futuristic technologies, but they are already paving our future.

 Regulation, though, will be necessary to make sure they are used in a constructive and safe way.
 This will be integral to the future of industries, like manufacturing and mining, and making sure people can not remotely attack industrial software.